dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T2108: Equity fosters access to resources and opportunities.
+### T2108: We should work towards a more equitable society rather than attributing success to luck.

 |Support|
 |---|